 This CD-quality digital voice recorder out-performs a phone thanks to its excellent microphone and shirt pocket-sized design

 Do you need a dictaphone?
-If you travel to a lot of lectures, seminars, meetings, conferences or interviews, you’ve probably been relying on your phone’s voice recorder to make recordings.
-So why buy the Sony ICD-UX560?
+If you travel to a lot of lectures, seminars, meetings, conferences, or interviews, you’ve probably been relying on your phone’s voice recorder to make recordings.
+So why buy the Sony ICD-UX560 voice recorder?

-The smallest voice recorder around, it measures just 36mm x 101mm and weight just 51g, but that’s not why we like it.
-The ICD-UX560’s microphone is a level of magnitude better than your phone.
+The smallest voice recorder around, it measures just 36 mm x 101 mm and weighs just 51 g, but that’s not why we like it.
+The Sony ICD-UX560 voice recorder’s microphone is a level of magnitude better than your phone.
 Thanks to a number of different near and wide scene select modes that tweak the microphone sensitivity and directionality, very clear recordings can be made in various scenarios.
 It even powers-on in less than a second for making instant recordings.

 With 4GB of built-in storage that’s good for about 60 hours of voice recordings made at 128mbps MP3 files, there’s almost no need for its microSD card slot.
 However, it can also record in lossless linear PCM, which musicians will love.
 There’s even an output for attaching an external microphone, a headphones jack, and a catch for a lanyard so it can be worn around the neck.